Baystation12/custom-items/README.md

   }
   ````

-  - ckey should be your key with no spaces, all in lowercase.
+  - ckey should be your key with no spaces or underscores, all in lowercase.
   - character_name is the exact name you will use for the character the item belongs to.
   - item_name is the object name that will be used when spawned.
   - item_path is the object type the item is based on.